github/opensource.guide/_articles/how-to-contribute.md

 ### Anatomy of an open source project

 Every open source community is different.

 Spending years on one open source project means you've gotten to know one open source project.
 Move to a different project, and you might find the vocabulary, norms, and communication styles are completely different.

-That said, many open source projects tend to follow a similar organizational structure.
+That said, many open source projects follow a similar organizational structure.
 Understanding the different community roles and overall process will help you get quickly oriented to any new project.

 A typical open source project has the following types of people: